 Propel, Inc., is engaged in the development, maintenance, customization and support of the Propel® platform, a Software as a Service (SaaS) platform that is customized to run and manage comprehensive wellbeing programs.

-Crucial to an understanding of this Privacy, GDPR and CCPA Compliance Sub-Policy is the concept of how Propel’s clients can access and utilize their data.
-Each Propel client accomplishes this via a separately installed web application and database located on one of the servers maintained for Propel, Inc., by IBM Corporation (through its subsidiary, IBM Cloud).
-IBM serves as Propel’s third-party data center host at IBM Data Center locations, either in Dallas, Texas or Slough, United Kingdom (U.K.).
-Daily backups of all databases for the Propel® platform servers (including those used as client portals) are conducted in accordance with configuration instructions furnished by Propel when servers are brought online.
+Crucial to an understanding of this Compliance Sub-Policy is the concept of how Propel’s clients can access and utilize their data.
+Each Propel client accomplishes this via a separately installed web application and database located on one of the servers maintained for Propel, Inc., by IBM Corporation which serves as Propel’s third-party data center host at IBM Data Center locations, in the U.S. as well as outside the U.S. Daily backups of all databases for the Propel® platform servers (including those used as client portals) are conducted in accordance with configuration instructions furnished by Propel when servers are brought online.
 These servers are maintained, protected, guarded and carefully hosted within the IBM data center environment pursuant to written agreement between Propel and IBM Corporation.
 Specifically, these client portals use dedicated “bare metal servers” maintained solely for Propel and its clients.
 The use of such dedicated bare metal servers has two important operational advantages over those which are virtual/cloud based.
 First, any risk of improper or deficient load sharing is alleviated, the existence of which could affect the ability of our clients to access their respective data in a crisis.
-Second, more than 99% of our clients’ employees’ personal data (usually protected health-care information, PHI) is handled within the confines of the carefully controlled IBM Cloud environment and NOT on Propel’s corporate/office server.
+Second, more than 99% of our clients’ employees’ personal data (usually protected health-care information, PHI) is handled within the confines of the carefully controlled IBM data center environment and NOT on Propel’s corporate/office server.
 Each of IBM’s data centers is designed with a focus upon redundancy in its infrastructure systems and Network Point of Presence (POP).
-In simpler terms, this POP technology (housed in the data center’s carefully controlled environment) enables Propel’s U.S. clients to have a safe and secure access point from the Dallas data center to the rest of the internet.
-Propel’s international clients have a similarly configured safe and secure access point from the Slough data center in the U.K. The Propel platform also includes one virtual “staging” server (machine) in the Dallas data center dedicated to staging and testing as client portals are made ready for initial launch or to provide a secure stage upon which the entire range of testing (from interim to final) can take place in support of the Company’s system development life cycle (SDLC) or change management processes.
+In simpler terms, this POP technology (housed in the data center’s carefully controlled environment) enables Propel’s clients to have a safe and secure access point from its data center to the rest of the internet.
+The Propel platform also includes one virtual “staging” server (machine) in IBM’s U.S. data center, dedicated to staging and testing as client portals are made ready for initial launch or to provide a secure stage upon which the entire range of testing (from interim to final) can take place in support of the Company’s system development life cycle (SDLC) or change management processes.
 Two of Propel’s Information Security Sub-Policies describe and control these processes (Propel, Inc., Information Security Sub-Policy Number 3—Platform System Development Life Cycle (SDLC) Compliance; and Propel, Inc., Information Security Sub-Policy Number 7—Change Control Management).
-The Slough, U.K. data center positions two bare metal servers, one which serves as a client portal and another used as a database server.
+The data center located outside the U.S. positions two bare metal servers, one which serves as a client portal and another used as a database server.

-Reference is made to the following link: https://www.ibm.com/cloud/compliance.
-A summary of IBM Cloud’s certifications includes compliance with the following laws, directives, standards and regulatory agency requirements: International Organization for Standardization (ISO) 27001, ISO 27017, ISO 27018, ISO 22301, ISO 31000, Service Organization Control (SOC) Reports ( SOC 1, SOC 2, SOC 3), Payment Card Industry (PCI) Security Standards Council, Health Information Trust Alliance (HITRUST), The Federal Information Security Management Act of 2002 (FISMA), Federal Risk and Authorization Management Program (FedRAMP), The Information Security Registered Accessors Program-Australia (IRAP), IBM ISO Management System Certification for ISO 9001, European Union (EU) Model Clauses, Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Compliance Act (HIPAA), My Number Act (Japan), U.S. International Traffic in Arms Regulations (ITAR), Criminal Justice Information Systems (CJIS) as part of the U.S. Dept. of Justice Federal Bureau of Investigation (FBI), Cloud Security Alliance (CSA), EU-US Privacy Shield, Federal Financial Institutions Examinations Council (FFIEC), The Center for Financial Industry Information Systems-Japan (FISC), The Federal Financial Supervisory Authority (BaFN-Germany), The European Banking Authority (EBA-European Union), The Cloud Computing Compliance Controls Catalog (C5-Germany), The European Union Agency for Network and Information Security (ENISA-European Union), Esquema Nacional de Seguridad (ENS-Spain), Government Cloud (G-Cloud-U.K.), General Data Protection Regulation (GDPR-European Union), The Hebergeurs de Donnees de Sante or Health Data Hosting (HDS-France), IT-Grundschutz-Germany, The Multi-Tier Cloud Security (MTCS-Singapore) and The Network Information System (NIS Directive-European Union).
+A summary of IBM data center certifications includes compliance with the following laws, directives, standards and regulatory agency requirements: International Organization for Standardization (ISO) 27001, ISO 27017, ISO 27018, ISO 22301, ISO 27701, ISO 31000, Service Organization Control (SOC) Reports ( SOC 1, SOC 2, SOC 3), Payment Card Industry (PCI) Security Standards Council, Health Information Trust Alliance (HITRUST), The Federal Information Security Management Act of 2002 (FISMA), Federal Risk and Authorization Management Program (FedRAMP), Department of Defense Information Systems Agency (DoD-DISA), U.S. Securities and Exchange Commission Rule 17a-4 (SEC Rule 17a-4), The Information Security Registered Accessors Program-Australia (IRAP), Security Construction and Equipment Committee-Australia (SCEC), IBM ISO Management System Certification for ISO 9001, European Union (EU) Model Clauses, Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Compliance Act (HIPAA), My Number Act (Japan), U.S. International Traffic in Arms Regulations (ITAR), Criminal Justice Information Systems (CJIS) as part of the U.S. Dept. of Justice Federal Bureau of Investigation (FBI), Cloud Security Alliance (CSA STAR), Federal Financial Institutions Examinations Council (FFIEC), The Center for Financial Industry Information Systems-Japan (FISC), “Good Practice” Quality Guidelines and Regulations (GxP), The Federal Financial Supervisory Authority (BaFN-Germany), The European Banking Authority (EBA-European Union), The Cloud Computing Compliance Controls Catalog (C5-Germany), The European Union Agency for Network and Information Security (ENISA-European Union), Esquema Nacional de Seguridad (ENS-Spain), Government Cloud (G-Cloud-U.K.), General Data Protection Regulation (GDPR-European Union), The Hebergeurs de Donnees de Sante or Health Data Hosting (HDS-France), IT-Grundschutz-Germany, The Multi-Tier Cloud Security (MTCS-Singapore), Information Security Management System-South Korea (K-ISMS) and The Network Information System (NIS Directive-European Union).
 It is important to note that these certifications and regulatory compliance accomplishments are an integral part of Propel’s decision making process for selecting the most reliable web/data center host for its clients.
 This selection process is now a formalized compliance policy identified as the Propel, Inc., Third-Party Due Diligence and Risk Management Policy, a copy of which is available upon request.

-With an understanding of Propel’s business model and its third-party relationship with IBM Cloud, the Company contractually relies upon the expertise and security certification(s) maintained by IBM Cloud, to secure and keep private the protected data entrusted to IBM Cloud for handling, storage and backup.
+With an understanding of Propel’s business model and its third-party relationship with IBM, the Company contractually relies upon the expertise and data center security certification(s) maintained by IBM , to secure and keep private the protected data entrusted to IBM Cloud for handling, storage and backup.
 In short, Propel relies upon IBM Corporation to maintain the certifications, etc., noted above, the importance of which cannot be overstated.
 A vital part of this compliance effort is the continual external auditing of its data center operations.

 As the result of a formal cookie audit, a first visit to the Propelwellness.com website (on the Company’s internal server) engages the following as a prompt:

-In accordance with GDPR-Article 37, Propel, Inc., designates its Chief Compliance Officer (CCO) to assume the additional responsibility as Data Protection Officer (DPO).
-For additional questions, comments, suggestions, requests for more information or if you would like to voice a complaint, please contact the Company by E-Mail at [email protected], or in the alternative, send written correspondence to Propel, Inc., Attn: CCO/DPO, 105 Continental Place, Suite 400, Brentwood, TN 37027 (USA).
+In accordance with the requirements of nearly all privacy laws/regulations, Propel, Inc., designates its Chief Compliance Officer (CCO) to assume the additional responsibility as Data Protection Officer (DPO).
+For additional questions, comments, suggestions, requests for more information, or if you would like to voice a complaint, please contact the Company by E-Mail at [email protected], or in the alternative, send written correspondence to Propel, Inc., Attn: CCO/DPO, 105 Continental Place, Suite 400, Brentwood, TN 37027 (USA).
 The Company’s phone number is +1-615-377-6116.
 You also have the right to lodge a complaint with a supervisory authority.

 The DPO also occupies the position of CCO, and as such serves as a member of the Propel Information Security Management Committee, presently consisting of three (3) members and serving at the pleasure of the President and Chief Executive Officer (CEO).
 Sitting as Co-Chairpersons of the Committee are the Chief Administrative Officer (CAO) and the Vice President, Application Architecture (VP-AA).
 Serving as the Committee’s Secretary is the CCO/DPO who is also charged with taking minutes of meetings and drafting the various compliance policies and sub-policies.
-Relative to matters involving GDPR compliance, the DPO’s findings shall be controlling (in accordance with GDPR Article 38).
+Relative to matters involving compliance with applicable privacy/data security laws and regulations, the DPO’s findings shall be controlling .
 The DPO reports directly to the President and CEO on such matters.
-The President and CEO encourages the CCO/DPO to seek the advice and consent from the other committee members (whenever possible) as well as from other team members about GDPR, CCPA and CPRA compliance issues.
+The President and CEO encourages the CCO/DPO to seek the advice and consent from the other committee members (whenever possible) as well as from other team members about compliance matters relating to privacy and/or data security.

 Propel’s CCO, in consultation with the Information Security Management Committee will verify compliance to this policy through various methods, which may include, but not be limited to one or more of the following: periodic internal and external technology audits, walk-throughs, video monitoring, business tool reports, inspection and log review.
 Feedback will be provided to the CAO, Information Security Management Committee and appropriate business unit manager(s).